coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 # About the project

-**CoherentSolutions.AspNetCore.ServiceFabric.Hosting** is a simple project to basically simplifies two things:
+**CoherentSolutions.AspNetCore.ServiceFabric.Hosting** is a simple project that simplifies:

-1. Configuration of stateful or stateless reliable service (based on the [IWebHost][1])
+1. Configuration of reliable services oriented for web request processing using [IWebHost][1].
-2. Configuration of **aspnetcore** application that also should be stateful or stateless reliable service by providing support for shared configuration hybrid execution that allow application to run as self-hosted **aspnetcore** application or as reliable service without future code modifications.
+2. Configuration of **aspnetcore** service that needs to be hosted in both ASP.NET Core and Service Fabric runtimes by providing shared configuration support and reducing amount of infrastructure code.

     _This can be useful for those who performs a migration to Service Fabric and would like to retain the ability for self-hosted execution (in development, continues integration etc.)_

 More information can be found in [wiki][12]